-However, I got an unpleasant surprise when I chose the upgrade option and found that my VPS was not accessible at all.
+The result was that my VPS was not accessible at all.
 The web pages were not opening nor was I able to access the VPS through SSH using putty.

 The VPS was, however, responding to pings which showed that it was powered on.

 A check at yougetsignal revealed that all the ports were closed.

 I tried rebooting the VPS multiple types but it did not help.

 The OVH control panel offers the option to boot the VPS in rescue mode.

 The VPS vps354….ovh.net will reboot in rescue mode (estimated time 3 minutes).

 Some actions are not available in rescue mode.
 To restore functions, you must restore the local boot by clicking “Restart your VPS”

 After a few minutes, you will receive an email containing the following information: